LearningKijo/KQL/KQL-XDR-Hunting/README.md

 <a href="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"><img src="https://img.shields.io/badge/Azure-KQL-00B2FF.svg?logo=microsoftazure&style=popout"></a>
 <a href="https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/"><img src="https://img.shields.io/badge/Azure%20Data%20Explorer-%230078D4.svg?&style=popout&logo=azure%20data%20explorer&logoColor=white"/></a>

+Being able to fully leverage the data you have means you can control all activities that occurred across all Defender's workloads.
-To successfully detect suspicious activities, it's crucial to use KQL queries in Advanced Hunting.
-However, it can be challenging for some to start from scratch and sample queries may not always suffice.
-Therefore, in this section on KQL-XDR-Hunting, I will be sharing 'out-of-the-box' KQL queries based on feedback, security blogs, and new cyber attacks to assist your threat hunting.
+However, starting from scratch can be challenging for some, and sample queries may not always suffice.
+Therefore, in this repository on KQL-XDR-Hunting, I will be sharing 'out-of-the-box' KQL queries based on feedback, security blogs, and new cyber attacks to assist you in your threat hunting.

 ## Out-of-the-box KQL queries